Keysight/cyperf/deployment/k8s/README.md

     1. CyPerf Agents outside cluster which are supposed to be clients initiating traffic flows destined to the DUT.
     *These client agents can also be running as pods in an on-prem kubernetes cluster or agents running in VM or COTS hardware.*
     2. Collect the FQDN or public IP address for the DUT, which needs to be configured in CyPerf Controller's _DUT Network_.
     3. In case, FQDN is used for the DUT, this needs to b resolved by CyPerf client Agents.
-Configure a _Name Server_ IP address in CyPerf Contoller's _Configure Network->DNS Resolver_ page for clients' _Network Segments_ .
+Configure a _Name Server_ IP address in CyPerf Controller's _Configure Network->DNS Resolver_ page for clients' _Network Segments_ .

 ## Managing Resource for CyPerf Agents
 - It is recommended to run CyPerf Agent clients and servers in different worker nodes, although it is not mandatory.
-The example manifests achive this by using `nodeSelector` and assigning labels in nodes as described in [General Prerequisites](#general-prerequisites).
+The example manifests achieve this by using `nodeSelector` and assigning labels in nodes as described in [General Prerequisites](#general-prerequisites).
     ```
         nodeSelector:
             agenttype: client